KenanHanke/rbloom/README.md

 `pybloomfiltermmap3` (which is written in C and is a great library), failed to work on recent versions of Python (see below), so I felt very uncomfortable using it as a dependency.
-I also felt like the thousands of lines of code in that library were a bit hard to handle should it stop being maintained (which is what happened to the original `pybloomfiltermmap`).
+I also felt like the many thousands of lines of code in that library were a bit hard to handle should it stop being maintained (which is what happened to the original `pybloomfiltermmap`).
 However, please note that `pybloomfiltermmap3` implements persistent filters, while `rbloom`